yutaokkots/Design-Patterns/README.md

 &emsp;C. [Behavioral Patterns](./design-patterns/OOP03-behavioral-patterns/behavioral-patterns.md)
 <hr/>

+# Design Patterns

+## Importance of Design Patterns

+- Because design patterns encapsulate solutions to recurring problems, conceptualizing and understanding patterns allows for an **abstraction for reasoning about designs**.
+- The patterns integrate and encapsulate **best practices** that have been proven to work.
+- Patterns bridge the gap between high level design concepts with implementation allowing for easier **transition between design and development**.
+- Having a common **design vocabulary** allows common language for discussion among developers.
+- Patterns enable **documentation** of explicit solutions to common problems.

 ### **Sources**
 [1] Gamma, Erich; Helm, Richard; Johnson, Ralph; Vlissides, John (1995).
 Design Patterns.
 Massachusetts: Addison-Wesley. p.10.
 ISBN 0-201-63361-2.
 Retrieved 2023-12-13.